atc-project/atc-react/docs/Response_Actions/RA_2202_collect_original_email_message.md

 ### Workflow

-Obtain the original email from one of the available/fastest options:
+Collect the original email message using most appropriate options:

 - Email Team/Email server: if there is such option
 - Person who reported the attack (if it wasn't detected automatically or reported by victims)
 - Victims: if they reported the attack
+- Following the local computer forensic evidence collection procedure, if it is required by the situation

 Ask for the email in `.EML` format.
 Instructions: